bradleysigma/tirules/questions.md

 ### Hidden Agenda
 - Can players speak to resolve non-action card abilities, such as the Xxcha player's QUASH ability, the Nekro player's GALACTIC THREAT prediction or the _Keleres Rider_?
 - From Reddit: When the speaker gives the total votes, are they allowed to lie?
+- How are additional vote abilities such as Gila the Silvertongue, _Predictive Intelligence_ or _Distinguished Councilor_ resolved?
+Do players write it on their ballot papers, and resolve the costs after the totals are revealed?
+- How is _Blood Pact_ resolved?
+Speaker has to be paying attention when totalling?
+- When and how is _Bribery_ resolved?
+After the totals are revealed (which would change the outcome)?
+- How is _Hack Election_ resolved?

 ### Minor Factions
 - If you get dealt Keleres as a Minor Faction, how do you choose which home system to use?
 What if somebody else that's placing after you has that faction as their minor faction?